FieldOfSnow/ra-logix-cicd/README.md

 - [5-help-documents](5-help-documents/) | Contains a document that provides step-by-step guidance of how to navigate a Studio 5000 Logix Designer® application development scenario using this example CI/CD system, alongside troubleshooting suggestions & some defined script limitations.
 Another document further details the contents of this repository.

 ## Contributing
-We are currently not accepting contributions at this time, but stay tuned for future changes!
+We are currently not accepting contributions at this time.

 ## License

+Permission to modify and redistribute is granted under the terms of the MIT License.
-Licensed under the [MIT](LICENSE) license.
+See the [LICENSE](./LICENSE) file for the full license.

 ---
-Thank you for visiting the ra-logix-cicd repository!